erudita/weewx-ws90/README.md

 *Note that rainPiezo and rainPiezoRate are not tested - I use hail and hailRate*

+This should be used in conjunction with an appropriate input driver or service, such as weewx-interceptor ([Fork to support the Ecowitt]( https://github.com/erudita/weewx-interceptor))

 ## WH51:
 * Set SoilMoist? to 'group_percent'
 * 4 additional soil sensors (8 in total) soilMoist5, soilMoist6, ..